edge-js/edgejs.dev/content/docs/changelog/upgrading-to-v6.md

+---
+summary: Everything you need to know when upgrading from v5 to v6
+---

 # Upgrading to version 6

 The latest release of Edge contains a handful of breaking changes, some performance improvements and most importantly works only with ES modules.
 This guide covers the steps you must follow to upgrade to `edge.js@6`.